nielsdimmers/ProductivityTools/README.md

 # Change log
 (most recent on top)

+## 2022-08-07 The config separator
++ Instead of using globals (very unsafe!)
+I  now use class variables to keep things a bit safer.
+For log, config and other classes which are needed amongst subs
++ split the config in two files, a config, with telegram and general settings, and config_notion, with the notion specific settings.
+Now, telegram doesn't have (direct) access to the notion API key and vice versa.

+## 2022-08-06 notion_journal_interface
++ Created notion_journal to support future additional features to fill the journal from telegram

 ## 2022-08-05 weeknumber command and task contents
 + Added /week command to get the current week number
 + use // when creating a task to add content (text only) (NOTE: Adding (a lot of) content might take a bit longer, since they require separata API calls to notion)